MineTrax/minetrax.github.io/docs/web/getting-started.md

 ### MySQL / MariaDB
 :::caution
 Make sure to only install one.
 Either MySQL or MariaDB.
+If installing MariaDB, make sure its version is >10.2.7.
 :::

 To install MySQL run the below command in terminal.